nicolasramy/blog-theme/README.md

 ## Requirements

-My project are designed to be executed in a Unix environment, and it can be executed with this small set of tools.
+My projects are designed to be executed in a Unix environment, and it can be executed with this small set of tools.

 My current configuration is available below: